 Why does my back pain actually get worse during summer even though the heat should help relax my muscles?

 While heat can provide some muscle relief, summer creates unique challenges that often outweigh the benefits.
 Dehydration significantly affects muscle function and spinal disc health, air conditioning can cause posture problems as you lean toward vents, and hot weather often leads to increased slouching.
-Additionally, summer travel and disrupted routines break your normal back care habits, creating a perfect storm for back pain.
+Summer travel and disrupted routines break your normal back care habits, creating conditions for back pain.

 How much extra water should I drink during summer to prevent back pain?